rcarrata/rcarrata.github.io/_posts/2020-03-26-dns-deep-dive-in-openshift.md

 Let's dig in a bit in the Name resolution basics in OpenShift4.
 We have our namespace "tutorial" and inside we have two pods: debug (created before) and customer (example app), both located in the same namespace.

-If we check the connection from debug pod to customer svc with netcat, works liked a charm:
+If we check the connection from the debug pod to the customer svc with netcat, it works like a charm:

 ```bash
 (debug-pod)sh-4.2# nc -zv customer 8080